 Welcome to a guide on the types of computer storage devices and media.
 Over many years in the digital world, people have invented tons of storage devices and media.
 Just which is which?
-Let us walk through the various types of storage devices and media in this guide – Read!
+Let us walk through the common types of storage devices and media in this guide – Read on!

 TABLE OF CONTENTS